rezahussain/thinminerpro/README.md

   edit the config file to use an unmineable style "user" eg token:walletaddress.workername Then cd to the directory in Terminal and do ./thinminerpro

-This software is not fully ironed out, but I am presenting it to the community to get feedback while I progress work on it.
+This software is not fully ironed out, but I am presenting it to the community to get feedback while I work on it.

 This code uses:
 https://github.com/jedisct1/swift-sodium